 Most smart TVs come with a handful of streaming apps pre-installed, and you might not be able to add any more beyond that.
-If you want to catch up on the final season of Game of Thrones, say, but HBO Now isn’t on your TV, you’d be out of luck.
+If you want to watch Mulan, say, but Disney+ isn’t on your TV, you’d be out of luck.

 Streaming devices also provide a better ecosystem for all of your streaming apps.
 They make it easier to navigate back and forth between services, and allow you to search for titles across every app available on the device.

-If you search for Jaws on a streaming device, for example, it will show you that it’s available for free with a subscription to fubo or Starz, but also for rent through apps like Amazon Video and Vudu.
+If you search for Jaws on a streaming device, for example, it will show you that it’s available for free with a subscription to HBO Max, but also for rent through apps like Amazon Video and Vudu.
 This saves you a lot of time searching through individual apps, as well as the money you might have spent to rent a movie that’s already included in one of your subscriptions.

 You can still stream on an old TV without an HDMI port